 Even though it’s the longest milestone of all, it’s hard to measure its length precisely.
 The time you’ll need to implement all frontend and backend changes is individual for every case.
 The longest migrations can last 8-9 months, sometimes more.

-What are the steps?
 The time it’ll take to create strong frontend and backend functionality depends on what you need from the store.
 In essence:

 - Extensions take a lot of time to develop, install, and test for compatibility.